 When you find out you’re unexpectedly pregnant, it’s a really chaotic, confusing, and emotional time.
 You might not know who to talk to, where to turn, or what to do.
-Once the haze clears a bit and you start processing what is happening, it’s not unusual to seek real answers about abortion questions.
+Once the haze clears a bit and you start processing what is happening, it’s not unusual to seek real answers to your questions about abortion.

 There are far more questions than we can possibly answer here, and the questions each person asks will vary depending on their situation, age, future plans, dreams, and more.
 Below are the most common questions women ask.
 If you have any that are not addressed here, we are always available to provide answers at Willow Womens Center.